OctopusDeploy/blog/blog/2017-04/new-azure-vm-extension.md

 Back in October 2014, we were pretty excited to [announce](https://octopus.com/blog/azure-vm-extension) a Virtual Machine extension for Azure that would allow you to install the Tentacle agent, and wire it up to your Octopus Server.

-Unfortunately, in the world of software (and with the Cloud especially) things move on.
-Microsoft made substantial updates the Azure portal and the infrastructure that makes these extensions available; unfortunately our extension was no longer compatible and was removed from the portal.
+However, in the world of software (and with the Cloud especially) things move on.
+Microsoft made substantial updates to the Azure portal and the infrastructure that makes these extensions available - our extension was no longer compatible and was removed from the portal.

-Today, I'm happy to announce that we've re-written the extension from scratch, and its now available for your delectation.
+Today, I'm happy to announce that we've re-written the extension from scratch, and it's now available for your delectation.

 ## What can I do with it?